Put Your Exceptional Teaching Skills to Use by submitting a recorded micro-session for Accelerate 2026

 We will provide:

-• Guidance on interactive activities and applied learning
+• Guidance on how to record and submit

 • Yes.